PhysCorp/AutomatedRadioStation/README.md

 4. Run the program!
 Terminal: "python3 Main.py"

 # Configuration:
+Check out the APIKeys.json and the Options.json files!
+More info coming soon!
 + Sound Effects are stored in Assets/SoundEffects.
 Place any .WAV files in that directory, then rename the file to a number (Example: "1.WAV").
 The radio will play a random sound effect before the announcer speaks.
 + Radio scripts are stored in the "Speech Scripts" folder.
 "IntroTextShort.txt" accounts for all the brief welcome messages.
 "FirstrunPrompts.txt" holds all of the lengthy introductions to the radio segment.
 *Add more lines to either file to increase variety.